toddehalexander/PushChecker/README.md

 ## Usage 🚀

 - Enter your GitHub username.
-- Click "Check Commits" to see your commit activity.
+- Click "Check Pushes" to see your push activity.

 ## Credits 🙏